Cooking ribs is like a science experiment sometimes you nail it, other times you burn them and everyone notices right away.

 Directions:

-1. Combine all ingredients in a bowl and mix thoroughly.
+1. Mix all ingredients in a bowl very well.

 How to Apply Rib Rub

-After applying the rub, it’s recommended to let the ribs rest for a while.
-A resting time of 30 minutes to 2 hours (or even overnight) helps the spices meld with the meat, resulting in a richer flavor profile when cooked.
+Letting the rubbed ribs rest 30 minutes to a couple hours (or overnight) helps the spices meld with the meat for a richer taste.

 Cooking Ribs with a Rub